-The Agilent 83481A optical/electrical plug-in module incorporates two measurement channels, one optical and one electrical.
-The electrical channel has two selectable bandwidth settings.
+The Agilent 83485A optical/electrical plug-in module incorporates two measurement channels, one optical and one electrical.
+Each channel has two selectable bandwidth settings.
 In the lower bandwidth modes of 12.4 GHz, oscilloscope noise performance is excellent, while the 20 GHz mode allows greater fidelity for high speed signals.
-The calibrated, integrated optical channel has over 2.85 GHz bandwidth.